Spark Direct File Reads

 Object-Backed Data Sources

-Direct file reads are also supported for object-backed Immuta data sources (such as S3, Azure Blob, or
+Direct file reads in Spark are also supported for object-backed Immuta data sources (such as S3 or Azure Blob

 is3a file system:

 - Direct file reads for Immuta data sources only apply to table-backed Immuta data sources, not data sources created from views or queries.

 - If more than one data source has been created for a path, Immuta will use the first valid data source it finds.
 It is therefore not recommended to use this integration when more than one data source has been created for a path.

 - On Databricks, multiple input paths are supported as long as they belong to the same data source.
 However, for EMR only a single input path is supported.

 - CSV-backed tables are not currently supported.

 deltapartition from a sub-directory is not recommended by Spark and is not supported in Immuta.
 Instead, use a